Community Service/ Humanities Events

 Proof of Attendance

 You will be required to fill out the Humanities Event Proof of Attendance form.
-This form will require you to include the name and date of each event you “attended,” and will have a place for a parent or guardian signature to verify.
+This form will require you to include the name and date of each event you attended, and will have a place for a parent or guardian signature to verify.
+You can access the Proof of Attendance Form on the forms through the HISP website on the Forms link, found under Resources.

 How will the Humanities Events be Graded?